winitzki/scall/tutorial/programming_dhall.md

 Dhall does not directly support defining recursive types or recursive functions.
 The only supported recursive types are the built-in `Natural` and `List` types.
-However, the Church encoding technique provides a wide range of user-defined recursive types and recursive functions in Dhall.
+The Church encoding technique gives the user a way of defining custom recursive types  in Dhall.

 Dhall's documentation contains a [beginner's tutorial on Church encoding](https://docs.dhall-lang.org/howtos/How-to-translate-recursive-code-to-Dhall.html).
-This book summarizes the technique and goes into much more technical detail.
+This and the following chapters summarize that technique and go into much more technical detail.
 (What the Dhall documentation calls a "recursion scheme" is more appropriately called a "pattern functor" in this book.)

-In languages that do directly support recursive types, one defines types such as lists or trees via "type equations".
+In languages that do directly support recursive types, one defines those types via "type equations".
 That is, one writes definitions of the form `T = F T` where `F T` is some type expression using the type `T` that is being defined.

 For example, suppose `T` is the type of lists with integer values.